TASBE/SBOL-Sample-Creator/README.md

 ## Getting Started
 To access the notebook immediately through a browser, click on the blue **"launch | binder"** button next to the title above.
 This may take a few minutes but does not require you to install any modules.
+*Note: if you leave the notebook inactive for 10 minutes, the browser will shut down and the notebook will need to be reloaded.*

 Otherwise, follow the instructions below if you want to run this notebook locally (from your terminal):